yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/full-sdk-implementation.md

 >
 > For all APMs, including Google Pay, Apple Pay, and PayPal, `onPaymentMethodSelected` is triggered as soon as the customer chooses the payment method (before the payment flow begins).
 Define `onPaymentMethodSelected` in `startCheckout` before `mountCheckout`.

+> 📘 Google Pay and Apple Pay Display
+>
+> From SDK version 1.5, Google Pay and Apple Pay appear as direct buttons instead of radio buttons in the payment methods list.
+They are displayed separately from other payment methods.

 ## Step 4: Mount the SDK

 Display the payment methods: